Rating

 The horse whisperer is played by Robert Redford, who has a seemingly magical way with not just horses, but people as well.
 He works wonders, but almost introduces new problems when he becomes unduly attached to the leading lady, Kristin Scott Thomas.

 The drama is convincing, and the performances sincere and heartfelt.
 Redford's direction is daringly confident, and its pacing is just what the story needs.
-As a visual bonus, almost all the film takes place outside in the West; the background is almost always filled with gorgeous sweeping vista views.
+As a visual bonus, almost all the film takes place outside in the West; the backgrounds are filled with gorgeous sweeping vista views.

-One particular area I must compliment Redford on is the plot decisions he made in adapting the book for the screen.
+But I must compliment Redford for other story decisions made to adapt the book for the screen.
 The movie's ending is an improvement on the book's soapy conclusion -- here, it serves the story's purpose much more effectively, granting its characters the strength to drive the events, rather than the other way around.